Provide quality education beyond primary school and middle school for deaf students

 This scholarship will provide support for deaf students in Niger to continue their educations beyond primary school and middle school.

 Djibo went deaf at the age of 6.
-He has worked his entire life toward the goal of being a leader among the deaf community in Niger.
-Despite endless obstacles, he has earned his way through each grade level, graduated high school, and he just received news that he was accepted into Gallaudet University in Washington DC!
+He has worked almost since that time toward the goal of being a leader among the deaf community in Niger.
+Despite endless obstacles, he has earned his way through each grade level, graduated high school, is the teacher of sign language to younger students, and the coach of the deaf youth soccer team.
+He has been accepted into Gallaudet University in Washington DC, but the cost of attending Gallaudet is very high.
+However, Djibo only needs about $10,000 to finish his undergraduate degree at the African Development University!
+Please consider helping us reach this modest goal that can help Djibo change lives for generations.

 Djibo was born in Niger and his parents died when he was only 7 months old.
 When he was just 6 years old, he suffered a terrible accident while playing with his friends.
 He hit his head and the trauma was so severe that it caused him to become profoundly deaf.
 After losing his hearing he continued at the private school.
 It was very difficult for him because the lessons were mostly presented orally.
 His sister found out about a primary school for the deaf and at the age of 9 he transferred there.
 After finishing primary school at the school for the deaf he continued his education in the public school during middle and high school.
 Djibo would borrow his friend’s notes and copy them at home each night.
 His brother would also help him with his lessons and pay for tutoring.
-Djibo worked hard and went on to become the first deaf person to graduate high school and pass the BAC (the national high school exam).
-His dream is to attend Gallaudet University, a university for the deaf in Washington, DC.
+Djibo worked hard and went on to become the first deaf person in Niger to graduate high school and pass the BAC (the national high school exam).
+He volunteered for years, teaching sign language to the deaf students in the middle and primary school.
+Currently he is attending Missouri State University, but the scholarship is an exchange program that only lasts one semester.
+MO state is very interested in having Djibo back for his graduate studies.
+I cannot begin to tell you how much and how fast he impressed the staff of the exchange program there!
+He is even teaching classes in sign language to their staff.

 This scholarship fund is being established, in part, to help cover his expenses.
-Djibo's wish is to return to Niger after graduation and be a leader in the deaf community, helping deaf children have more opportunities to succeed.
+Djibo's wish is to return to Niger after earning his graduate degree and be a leader in the deaf community, helping deaf children have more opportunities to succeed.